A Rough Guide to Wingbits

 You may want to invest in nicer gear, although I’d caution against that unless you know what you’re doing.
 I’ll cover optimization in a later post; the first big step here is to use gear specific to 1090.
 I know, I know, you have some old Helium antennas laying around.
 It’s true that they work, but it’s like bringing a knife to a gun fight.
 You want to win, right?

-If you want to support the Gristle King enterprise and say thanks for writing this blog, use the following Amazon referral links to get a solid set up.
+If you want to support the Gristle King enterprise and say thanks for writing this blog, use the following Amazon referral links to get a basic set up.

 Build It